allenai/deep_qa/src/main/python/deep_qa/data/instances/README.md

-array containing shift / reduce operations so that you can construct a tree-structured network using a sequence, like in the [SPINN paper](https://www.semanticscholar.org/paper/A-Fast-Unified-Model-for-Parsing-and-Sentence-Bowman-Gauthier/23c141141f4f63c061d3cce14c71893959af5721)
-Sam Bowman and others (see the [TreeCompositionLSTM encoder](https://github.com/allenai/deep_qa/blob/master/src/main/python/deep_qa/layers/encoders/tree_composition_lstm.py) for a way to actually use this in a model).
+array containing shift / reduce operations so that you can construct a tree-structured network using a sequence, like in the [SPINN paper](https://www.semanticscholar.org/paper/A-Fast-Unified-Model-for-Parsing-and-Sentence-Bowman-Gauthier/23c141141f4f63c061d3cce14c71893959af5721) by Sam Bowman and others (see the [TreeCompositionLSTM encoder](https://github.com/allenai/deep_qa/blob/master/src/main/python/deep_qa/layers/encoders/tree_composition_lstm.py) for a way to actually use this in a model).